JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 ## Sound
 Record each note so that users can click on each fret to play the note and see these scales sound like.
 - Record each note for the first 16 frets #DONE
+- Create a sound context to manage the playing of files globally

 ### Create a separate wav file for each note
 - High E string #DONE
-- B
+- B #DONE
-- G
+- G #DONE
 - D
 - A
 - Low E

 ### Make clicking the frets play the notes
+- Clicking on a fret will play the note #DONE
+- Double clicks should stop the previous clip and start again #DONE
+- Test and see if double click should stop the first clip or play it twice, try to make it feel as if you are playing a real guitar #DONE
 - Only one note can be active per string
-- Double clicks should stop the previous clip and start again
-- Test and see if double click should stop the first clip or play it twice, try to make it feel as if you are playing a real guitar

 ## Circle of Fifths
 - Add an option on the study page to display the circle of fifths